rikhuijzer/tools/chapters/start.md

 > Then, click on "move" and drag `A` to `B` in the window.

 which is confusing and verbose.
+Another argument is that text is "the most powerful, useful, effective communication technology" because it [@hoare2014bet]

+- is the most stable, that is, can be read in many years from now,
+- can express many (abstract) things which can't be expressed in images such as "Human rights are moral principles" and
+- is the most efficient communication technology.

 Finally, tools are written in code, which is basically text.
 Therefore, the default interface between tools is text, and a GUI is often just a layer on top.
 In the best case, software built on top of of other software implements all features, but usually the upper layers only contain a subset.